Spanish immigration to Cuba

-Spanish immigration to Cuba began in 1492, when the Spanish first landed on the island, and continues to the present day.
+Spanish immigration to Cuba (Spanish: Inmigración española a Cuba) began in 1492, when the Spanish first landed on the island, and continues to the present day.
 The first sighting of a Spanish boat approaching the island was on 27 October 1492, probably at Bariay on the eastern point of the island.
 Columbus, on his first voyage to the Americas, sailed south from what is now The Bahamas to explore the northeast coast of Cuba and the northern coast of Hispaniola.
 Columbus came to the island believing it to be a peninsula of the Asian mainland.

 Early settlement

 Diego Velázquez de Cuéllar, the first governor of Cuba.

 In 1511, Diego Velázquez de Cuéllar set out with three ships and an army of 300 men from Hispaniola to form the first Spanish settlement in Cuba, with orders from Spain to conquer the island.
 The settlement was at Baracoa, but the new settlers were to be greeted with stiff resistance from the local Taíno population.
 The Taínos were initially organized by cacique (chieftain) Hatuey, who had himself relocated from Hispaniola to escape the brutalities of Spanish rule on that island.
 After a prolonged guerrilla campaign, Hatuey and successive chieftains were captured and burnt alive, and within three years the Spanish had gained control of the island.
 In 1514, a settlement was founded in what was to become Havana.